BettercareHealth/bettercare/maternal-mental-health/test-6.md

 10. Which statement regarding adoption is true?
 	1. A closed adoption means that the identity of the birth parents are not given to the adoptive parents
 	1. A closed adoption means that the door is closed so that the birth mother can say goodbye to her baby in private
-	1. A disclosed adoption means that the adoptive parent’s HIV status must be known.
+	1. A disclosed adoption means that the adoptive parents’ HIV status must be known
 	1. A disclosed adoption means that the identity of the birth parents are not given to the adoptive parents
 11. What makes it more likely for refugees to suffer from mental illness?
 	1. Most foreigners are mentally ill